 The Historical Joint Crisis Committee (HJCC) is a joint-crisis simulation that offers a unique experience designed for delegates with extensive experience and debate knowledge.

-Please submit all position papers and inquiries via [email protected].
+Please submit all inquiries via [email protected].

 Backgrounders will be available soon.

 Currently a senior at Crofton House School, Tiara is honoured to serve as the Director of Historical Joint Crisis Committee at CAIMUN 2020.
 Since reluctantly participating in her first MUN conference in grade 8, Tiara has come to appreciate the invaluable learning platform and collaborative environment that Model UN provides.
 Though she has since delegated and staffed in many different committees, Tiara has a soft spot for the fast-paced and secretive environment that distinguishes crisis committees.
 In her time not occupied by Model UN or school, Tiara can be found abandoning engineering projects, spending unreasonable amounts of money on escape rooms, or playing with her cat.
 She is looking forward to a weekend of discussion at CAIMUN and hopes to make this experience memorable for all delegates!